drts01/notes/stackedit/jobs/LinkedIn.md

      - Load Testing
      - Product Engineers
      - Security (minimally due to lack of bandwith from attrition)
+- Reduced segmentation
-- Assigned actionable items from Lean Coffee
+- Acting on customer feedback from action items from Lean Coffee

 #### Challenges